Grizzly Park: Plot

 In the morning, when Ty and KiKi have not arrived, Ranger Bob goes looking for them, leaving the group at the camp where they continue to lust for each other.
 At night, after hours of searching, Ranger Bob discovers the gory remains of Ty and KiKi, and begins to rush back to the camp, where the group are having a campfire.
 Scab leaves the group and inhales gas, while Trickster dresses up in a bear costume to scare the others.
 While Scab is on a drug trip, the bear attacks and kills him, his death going unnoticed due to Trickster's prank.
 However, soon after the bear kills two more of the group, decapitating Trickster and mauling Lola in half.

 Ryan, Candy and Bebe take shelter in a shed, but the bear attacks.
 Thinking the bear has left, Ryan opens a hatch; however the bear drags him out and mauls him to death.
 Candy and Bebe attempt to pull him back in, but his arms are torn from his body, killing him.
 Sometime later, the bear attacks the shed once more.
 Bebe escapes while closing the door at Candy's face, leaving her to be killed by the bear.

 The following morning, Ranger Bob returns to find an upset Bebe.
-As Bebe prepares to leave the camp, Ranger Bob overhears her making a call to her friend telling her she had manipulated Ranger Bob and planned to murder him.
-As Bebe leaves the cabin, she encounters the bear and it brutally kills her.
+As Bebe prepares to leave the camp, Ranger Bob overhears her making a call to her friend telling her she had manipulated Ranger Bob and planned to murder him with Lola's gun.
+As Bebe leaves the cabin, she encounters the bear and it kills her by ripping her breast implant out.
 Afterwards, a news reporter (Whitney Cummings) is seen explaining the murders to be at the hands of Butch, who supposedly dressed up as a bear and killed the victims before escaping.
 It is revealed that Ranger Bob, in fact, trained the bear to kill the members of the group who had not learned from their previous mistakes.